pauloarantes/mini-rogue-python/README.md

 By the end of game (if you die or win) a plot of your dice roll distribution will be plotted, and after closing it you can input your name into a local Leaderboard divided by difficulty level.

 ## How to run it?
-Just copy the repository to any file, cd into it, and type `python mini_rogue.py` if you have python 3+ or `python mini_rogue_py2.py` if you have python 2 installed.
+Just copy the repository to any folder, cd into it, and type `python mini_rogue.py` if you have python 3+ or `python mini_rogue_py2.py` if you have python 2 installed.

 Required libraries are:
 numpy